qaseemme064/Final-Project/README.md

 **Our hypothesis**:
 Wearable fitness tracker which captures salient metrics can be helpful in prolonging lifespan of individuals by alerting persons, health care professionals and insurance firms to future health concerns.

+**Our Technoque**

+* We used Python in Pandas to clean up data
+* Use PDAdmin4 as open source management tool with PostgresSQL to prepare dashboatd
+* Trained and tested the data
+* Passed data through LGBM regression and Prophet models to determine best applicable model

 ### **Data Sources**:

 For this project we used a dataset found on kaggle which combines traditional lifelogging with sports activity logging over a period of 5 months for 16 different individuals,